 The filmmaker has yet to find his gay project.
 But, he says, "Now I'm pretty soon turning 56 and saying, 'Where is my gay film?
 I'm really looking for it.' "

 Still, he does not foresee a day when a big-budget disaster movie will have a gay protagonist.
-"I don't think this will work because if you have four quadrants, I would say 15% of the audience are gay," he says, referring to the industry practice of breaking down the audience into four big chunks — parents, kids, men, and women.
+"I don't think this will work because if you have four quadrants, I would say 15% of the audience are gay," he says, referring to the industry practice of breaking down the audience into four big chunks -- parents, kids, men, and women.
 The big-budget disaster genre is one of the few that appeals to all four, almost guaranteeing huge crowds and box office revenue.